PSC AND SUEZ/UNITED WATER GET EARFUL FROM ROCKLAND RESIDENTS!

-2. Checks can be made payable to Sierra Club Foundation and mailed to Sierra Club Foundation, PO Box 792, Pearl River, NY 10965.
+2. Checks can be made payable to Sierra Club Foundation with "stop desal" in the memo line and mailed to Sierra Club Foundation, PO Box 792, Pearl River, NY 10965.

 For questions or further information about donations, contact George Klein, Rockland Water Coalition's Fundraising Chair, at (914) 772-3916.